Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-REPLACE A/C compressor clutch.
-CHECK the system is working properly.
+REPLACE the A/C compressor clutch.
+CHECK the system for proper operation.

 No

-LOCATE and REPAIR the open circuit between the A/C compressor clutch and ground point G56 using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the electrical circuit between the A/C compressor clutch and ground point G56 using the wiring diagrams.
+CHECK for proper system operation.

 Yes

-REPLACE A/C WOT relay.
-CHECK the system is working properly.
+REPLACE the A/C WOT relay.
+CHECK the system for proper operation.

 No